 I've accompanied this with basmati rice but you're more than welcome to serve it with naan bread.
 This can keep in the fridge for up to five days and freezes well.
 Bon appetit!

-COCONUT VEG CURRY (serves 4)
+COCONUT VEGETABLE CURRY (serves 4)

 1 tbsp ghee